elementor/wp2static/readme.md

  - [install Docker](http://docker.com)
  - `./provisioning/destroy_and_rebuild.sh # view contents of this file to see how it builds
- - above command outputs the IP address of the WordPress container, but you can also run below steps
+ - `./provisioning/get_webserver_ip.sh # outputs the IP address of the WordPress container
- - `docker ps` # get WordPress container's id so you can connect from the host
- - `docker inspect __yourcontainerid__ | grep Address` # get IP for connecting in your browser
  - open IP in browser and you have a clean WP install, including the plugin (l/p: admin/admin)

 Optional use case - for me, I sometimes need to do development on a remote EC2 instance (to overcome terrible internet speeds where I am).
 In this instance, I need to set the site URL to the public DNS or assigned domain name of my EC2 instance.
 You can copy the `./provisioning/.env-vars-SAMPLE` file to `./provisioning/.env-vars` and set the `WPSTATICURL` variable within to your publicly accessible URL on port `8091`.

+### Demo website content

+Included in the `./demo_site_content/` dir, are the posts used for the demo sites for this plugin, including guides on functionality.

+To capture content from the development instance, run `./provisioning/backup_demo_content.sh`

 There is a great [Dockerized FTP server](https://github.com/stilliard/docker-pure-ftpd) which I've found useful in development.
 I may extend this to also serve the hosted files for more complete test capabilities.
 So long as you can install Docker, this is a much less painful way to get a local FTP server and users setup than what I've experienced before.